Minors, Specializations and Certificates

 Undergraduate Minors, Specializations and Certificates: Definitions and Guidelines

 A minor provides students the opportunity to explore a secondary area of inquiry independent of the academic major.
 A minor requires successful completion of at least 15 semester credits in a single prescribed area of study pursued concurrently with bachelor's degree requirements.
+The new minor requirements will follow that of the catalog in effect for the effective term of the change.

 A specialization is an identified area within an undergraduate program that consists of a minimum of 15 semester credits pursued concurrently with bachelor's degree requirements.
 The specialization is a subset of the major, and credits earned toward a specialization are calculated in the required number of courses/credits for the earned major.